 Welcome to day one of our many-part series where we walk you through how we did our biggest launches.

 What is it all in aid of?
-Teaching you how to launch your stuff, keeping you entertained, and (when we first ran this series), calling attention to our 12-month class about launches, cleverly titled BIG LAUNCH.
+Teaching you how to launch your stuff, keeping you entertained, and calling attention to our 12-month class about launches, cleverly titled BIG LAUNCH.